-Just toss him in the pile.
-Thanks honey.
+Just toss 'im in the pile.
+Thanks

 SLURPING AND PURRING are heard as Manon carries the black kitty across a cluttered living room full of knick knacks.
-A MAMA CAT feeds two FLUFFY WHITE KITTENS.
+A MAMA CAT feeds two large KITTENS.
 Manon places the black kitty among them.
 He is considerably larger than the others.

 For the umpteenth time, I’m gonna

 And don’t come back!